cloudflare/workers-docs/content/reference/runtime/apis/fetch-event.md

 ## Overview

 With a registered Worker script running in your Cloudflare Edge domain, HTTP requests send a `fetch` event within the [global scope](TODO: Link ServiceWorkerGlobalScope) of the registered Worker.
+Every worker listens for `fetch` events and passes incoming requests to the event handler.

+Use this request for example, to display deprecation warnings to responses or display banners explaining upcoming changes.

+**Note:** We recommend including this call as the very first thing your worker does in its fetch event listener.
+If you do not include this call and your worker encounters an uncaught exception while processing your request, your end user sees an edge-level error page instead of a response from your site, application, or API.

 **Example of a basic Worker script**